tmatic-trading/crypto-platform/README.md

 The Bot Menu simplifies the management of bots using the GUI.
 The functions available in the Bot Menu:

 * Add a new bot.
-* Update bot's state: "Active" or "Suspended".
+* Update bot's state: "Disconnected", "Suspended" or "Active".
 * Edit bot's parameters.
 * Merge two bots.
 * Duplicate bot.